 - Poor school performance.

 Get Help for Opiate Addiction Today

 The consequences of opiate addiction can take a major negative toll on the user, but it’s never too late to get started on the path to recovery.
-Call our helpline at 1-888-439-3435 to speak to an addiction support specialist about opiate addiction treatment options.
+Call our helpline at 1-888-439-3435 Who Answers? to speak to an addiction support specialist about opiate addiction treatment options.

 - Holden, J. E., Jeong, Y., & Forrest, J. M. (2005).
 The endogenous opioid system and clinical pain management.
 AACN Clinical Issues, 16(3).
 291-301.

 - Benyamin, R., Trescot, A. M., Datta, S., Buenaventura, R., Adlaka, R., Sehgal, N., Glaser, S. E., & Vallejo, R. (2008).
 Opioid complications and side effects.
 Pain Physician, 11.
 S105-S120.